 Research shows that success and likeability are positively correlated for men and negatively correlated for women.
 That is, when a man is successful, his peers often like him more; when a woman is successful, both men and women may like her less.
 This trade-off between success and likeability creates a double-bind for women.
-If a woman is competent, she does not seem nice enough, but if a woman seems really nice, she is considered less competent.
-This can constrain a woman's career advancement.
+If a woman is competent, she does not seem nice enough, but if she seems really nice, she is considered less competent.
+This can constrain her career advancement.